"You can observe a lot by watching"

 Years of experience has proved that this type of research consistently uncovers hidden, unarticulated needs and behavior patterns that lead to “aha moments” of discovery and specific, actionable insights that help drive the innovation and design process.

-We use one or more of the following research methods to help companies design and develop new products:
+We use one or more of the following research methods to help medical device companies design and develop new products: